 - One of the few producers with a star on the Hollywood Walk of Fame, Grazer has won the Producers Guild of America’s Darryl F. Zanuck Motion Picture Producer of the Year Award and the David O. Selznick Lifetime Achievement Award

 - Named one of TIME magazine’s “100 Most Influential People in the World"

 - Serves as chairman of Imagine Entertainment, which he co-founded in 1985 with his longtime friend and business partner, Ron Howard

-It was while he was executive-producing TV pilots for Paramount Pictures in the early 1980s that Grazer first met his longtime friend and business partner Ron Howard.
+Grazer met his longtime friend and business partner Ron Howard in the early 1980’s and embarked on what is now one of the longest running partnerships in Hollywood.
 Their collaboration began in 1985 with the hit comedies Night Shift and Splash, and in 1986 the two founded Imagine Entertainment, which they continue to run together as chairmen.

 EU and Switzerland Consent Processing and Data Transfer